Article ID: m0135Last Modified: 08-Nov-2024

 2. On Backup select Restore to Cloud (or Computers > Restore to Cloud if you are using legacy menu).

-3. Click Restore to EC2 option
+3. Click Amazon EC2 Restore option

 1. As the restore wizard opens, specify the data source parameters: